carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 {: .language-python}
 ![All wells](../fig/E07-03-wells-nl.png)

 The points represents all the wells over the Netherlands.
 Since the wells are in the lat/lon coordinates.
-To make it comparable with fields, we need to transfer the CRS to RD first:
+To make it comparable with fields, we need to first transfer the CRS to the "RD New" projection:

 ~~~
 wells = wells.to_crs(epsg=28992)